Diffeomorph/directoryapp/README.md

 The aim of this project is to make directory and listings web app using Angular and Bootstrap (with an Asp.Net Core backend)

+There are very few examples (if any) online of Angular and Bootstrap web app.

 Help much appreciated!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!